stevievb/s3dataviewer/README.md

  ### rest api design

     - endpoints
-        /images
+        /plots - GET

-            gets a list of bokeh html tags to be embedded in fronend web app
+            gets a list of bokeh html plots to be embedded in fronend web app

             - parameters
                 - bucket